 It is one of the newest and unfortunately most expensive masks on our list.
 We can't wait to get this mask in the water and report back on the long-term test of it.

-Some manufacturers have released new masks or updated old ones for the 2020 year that deserve a special mention.
+Some manufacturers have released new masks or updated old ones for the 2020 and 2021 year that deserve a special mention.

 They haven't stood the test of time or made the official "best freediving masks" list yet, but most of them look very promising and we've been hearing good things over the last year.